matthias314/SmallCombinatorics.jl/README.md

 # SmallCombinatorics.jl

-This package provides functions for enumerative combinatorics that are based on the fast, non-allocating types offered by the package [SmallCollections.jl](https://github.com/matthias314/SmallCollections.jl).
+This package provides functions for enumerative combinatorics.
+It was formerly a submodule of [SmallCollections.jl](https://github.com/matthias314/SmallCollections.jl).

-It was formerly a submodule of `SmallCollections`.
+The functions in `SmallCombinatorics` are often much faster than their counterparts in other combinatorics packages.
+This is achieved by using the fast, non-allocating container types offered by `SmallCollections`.
+These types have a maximal capacity, which implies there are bounds on the input parameters for each function.
+At present, these bounds are hard-coded.
+For example, the function `permutations(n)` can produce permutations only for `n ≤ 16`.

 So far, the list of implemented functions is fairly short, but hopefully it will grow.
 The full documentation  for `SmallCombinatorics` is available [here](https://matthias314.github.io/SmallCombinatorics.jl/).